-Circle (or Circle.so) is a solid choice if your main priority is building community.
-It offers interactive discussion spaces, live events, and membership tools to keep your audience engaged.
+If you’re interested in building your online community, you’ve probably come across a platform called Circle.
+Circle (or Circle.so) is a solid choice for community building because it offers interactive discussion spaces, live events, and membership tools to keep your audience engaged.

 But if you’re looking for a platform that helps you not only manage a community but also build an entire business, you might need a solution with more built-in features.